Tahmidd2/learning-firebase/README.md

 * auth - learning firebase authentication
 * auth-build - making a good looking login/signup page and utilizing the auth skills

+* Learned how to implement skills on github.com/mohammadr09/learning-firebase/tree/production branch

 **Switching Branches in the Terminal**
 * `git checkout <branch_name>` : requires the branch to EXIST
 * `git switch <branch_name>`